 Accordingly, the one holiday dessert on which every member of my family can agree comes from Vina.
 It calls on just cream cheese, shortening, flour, and confectioners’ sugar for a tender dough, which twists itself around anything you like—nuts, chocolate, dried fruit—before getting baked into festive, bow-tie shaped cookies.
 They’re decadent, just the right amount sweet, and best of all, they offer something for everyone.

 My mom loves them in their original form, with each square of the four-ingredient dough swaddling a single walnut half, puffed up and crispy, like tiny pies.
 And the rest of us can get creative with fillings: I’ll go as straightforward as a hunk of dark chocolate, or as anarchistic as wrapping a square of dough around an entire other cookie.
 Once, I heard my older sister Zoe ask if she could use two of my mom’s walnut versions, already baked, “as if they were graham crackers, to make a s’more.”
 (I think that was the year my mom learned deep-breathing techniques.)
 And if any maximalist among us wanted to, say, build a croquembouche-like tower from 40 of them, using a batch of that French buttercream as glue, it’d be well within the realm of possibility—just as soon as my mom left the room.

-Place each one folded side down on baking sheet, brush with egg wash, sprinkle with turbinado sugar, and bake for 15 to 17 minutes until puffed up and golden brown.
+- Place each one folded side down on baking sheet, and if using, brush with egg wash and sprinkle with turbinado sugar.
+Bake for 15 to 17 minutes until puffed up and golden brown.